-When it comes to designing the perfect lab-grown diamond ring, there are many different features to consider.
-While it’s important to know exactly what you want, it’s equally necessary to know the definition of each different ring detail.
+When it comes to shopping for a ring, there are many different features to consider.
+While it’s important to know exactly what you want, it’s also important to know the definition of each different part of the ring.
+This ring terminology is especially useful when it comes to choosing from a range of options, whether there's minimal customization or complete custom designing.
 In order to help you understand each part of a ring and make it easier to communicate this to your personal shopper, or even drop a hint to that special someone, we’ve put together this handy visual guide.
-Keep on reading for a comprehensive break down of the anatomy of a ring.

 Setting: The setting is the entire ring, including stones.